obliqueLab/obliqueLab.github.io/_posts/2022-07-05-Generative Design - A Paradigm for Design Research.md

 ---
 layout: post
-title: (KCI) 메타버스 개념과 유형에 관한 시론 - 가능세계 이론을 중심으로
+title: A Generative Design - A Paradigm for Design Research.
 ---

 ### Title